Whether you're a first-time parent or a seasoned mother, fevers can always be a little unnerving.

-Available in a range of shapes and designs, these stickers are so fun and colorful that your child won't mind wearing them during the day or overnight.
+Available in a range of shapes and designs, these fever indicators are so fun and colourful that your child won't mind wearing them during the day or overnight.
 Once applied, they can monitor her temperature for up to 48 hours.
 Latex-free and hypoallergenic, they're an easy, no-fuss way to keep an eye on her fever all day and night.

 A digital thermometer can provide a quick and accurate temperature reading.
 They are widely available at any drugstore in a range of shapes and sizes.
 Take the time to review how each kind works, including how you can know when the reading is complete.

 If your child is three months old or younger, you can use a temporal artery thermometer to take his temperature.
 You'll run this tool over his forehead, and it works by measuring the heat waves on each side.

 Ear thermometers are permissible for children six months old or older.
 You'll stick the tip of this thermometer into your child's ear, and it works by measuring the heat waves emitted from his eardrum.